 In the small coastal town of Kosgoda in the southern province, there’s an opportunity to unwind on the beach, catch a glimpse of birdlife on the lagoon and learn about the area’s turtle conservation projects.
 Haputale in the southern Uva Province has rich biodiversity and is a great spot for white water rafting, caving and jungle hikes (in the dry season, of course).

-Where to stay as a solo traveller in Sri Lanka
+Where to stay as a solo traveler in Sri Lanka

 What are the hotels like for solo travel in Sri Lanka?
 In the likes of Arugam Bay on the southeast coast, you’ll find beach huts, treehouses and boutique villas.
 Elsewhere, there’s spa hotels, villas and inns in most popular spots for visitors.
 Guesthouses are a great way to immerse yourself in local life, staying with a welcoming family.

 As always with solo travel, some of the more unique and luxury accommodations can become less accessible with the additional cost of the single supplement.
-Travelling on a solo group holiday to Sri Lanka with Flash Pack removes this by offering an option to share a room to keep the costs down.
+Traveling on a solo group trip to Sri Lanka with Flash Pack removes this by offering an option to share a room to keep the costs down.
 Want to have your own room still?
 That’s also fine.